naveeak/size-reconizer/README.md

-# SizeAI - Client-Side T-Shirt Size Predictor 👕
+# TailoredAI - Client-Side T-Shirt Size Predictor 👕

-**SizeAI** is a 100% client-side web application that uses computer vision to predict T-shirt sizes in real-time.
+**TailoredAI** is a 100% client-side web application that uses computer vision and AI to predict T-shirt sizes in real-time.
 By using either a standard credit card or your height for calibration, it provides accurate size recommendations without sending any images to a server.

 ## 🚀 Features